gpguia/connect4-IA/README.md

 ```
 ./connect4
 ```
-It will ask you to select wich AI you would like to play against.
+It will ask you to select which AI you would like to play against.

 ```
 1 - Minimax